 Central is the pleasant Market Square surrounded by a complex of interesting buildings including the imposing Royal Hotel.

-For shoppers, Thursday is the day, as the market attracts visitors and local people alike.
+Thursday is the day, as the market attracts visitors and local people alike.

 Market day is busy with a range of stalls offering everything from meat, fruit and veg to souvenirs, bakery, plants and clothing.